Phase 1: Coordinated Entry Evaluation

 Phase 2: Redesigning Coordinated Entry

-Consultants who are experts in designing equitable homeless programs, systems, and CE processes from the Corporation for Supportive Housing and C4 Innovations will facilitate and help formulate recommendations for the Coordinated Entry redesign.
-The Coordinated Entry Redesign Workgroup members have been tasked with dedicating their time, energy, and relevant experience to:
+Consultants who are experts in designing equitable homeless programs, systems, and CE processes from the Corporation for Supportive Housing and C4 Innovations facilitated and helped formulate recommendations for the Coordinated Entry redesign.
+The Coordinated Entry Redesign Workgroup members were tasked with dedicating their time, energy, and relevant experience to:

 - Make recommendations about components of program design highlighted in the recent 2022 HSH CE Evaluation, key performance indicators, and service models for San Francisco Coordinated Entry in the future.

 - Participate in meetings, review and contribute to written materials, and offer edits and suggestions on written materials in a timely manner.